Compare our best travel money deals

 Prepaid travel cards can be loaded with currency and used abroad without paying foreign exchange fees.
 You can load a prepaid card with a specific foreign currency or a variety of different currencies, depending on your travel plans.
 The key advantages are:

-• Low or no fees to use abroad – prepaid travel card providers charge far less than traditional banks for overseas usage
+• Low or no fees to use abroad – prepaid travel card providers can charge far less than traditional banks for overseas usage

 • Safer than carrying cash - you can cancel or freeze the card if it's lost or stolen, protecting your balance